 Below is a summary of our results.
-For those who are interested, we go into much more detail later in this post.
+For those interested, we go into much more detail later in this post.

-These results are so dramatic that we did not believe them at first, and we tried a variety of workloads and settings to make sure we weren’t missing anything.
+These results were so dramatic that we did not believe them at first, and we tried a variety of workloads and settings to ensure we weren’t missing anything.

-However, as you’ll see, if you have a more traditional client-server data-collection architecture, or one using a more common streaming pipeline with database consumers, like Apache Kafka, TimescaleDB can import more than 3 million metrics per second from one client – and doesn’t need 33,000 clients.
+However, as you’ll see, if you have a more traditional client-server data-collection architecture, or one using a more common streaming pipeline with database consumers, like Apache Kafka, TimescaleDB can import more than three million metrics per second from one client—and doesn’t need 33,000 clients.

 Because performance benchmarking is complex, we share the details of our setup, configurations, and workload patterns later in this post, as well as instructions on how to reproduce them.